ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 etc.

 If these conditions are met, then the sender has run out of data to feed the network.
-This would effectively create a "bubble" of idle time in the data pipeline.
-This idle time means that any delivery rate sample obtained from this data packet, and any rate sample from a packet that follows it in the next round trip, is going to be an application-limited sample that potentially underestimates the true available bandwidth.
-Thus, when the algorithm marks a transport flow as application-limited, it marks all bandwidth samples for the next round trip as application-limited (at which point, the "bubble" can be said to have exited the data pipeline).
+This effectively creates a gap, a “bubble” of idle time, within the data pipeline, analogous to an empty segment in a pipe carrying liquid.
+This idle time means that any delivery rate sample obtained from this data packet, and any rate sample from a packet that follows it in the next round trip, is an application‑limited sample that potentially underestimates the true available bandwidth.
+Thus, when the algorithm marks a transport flow as application‑limited, it marks all bandwidth samples for the next round trip as application‑limited (at which point, the bubble, the idle gap, can be said to have exited the data pipeline).

 ##### Considerations Related to Receiver Flow Control Limits {#considerations-related-to-receiver-flow-control-limits}